-At Northern Trust, although the number of men and women receiving a bonus is comparable (Exhibit 1), our median bonus gap is 25.3% and our mean bonus gap is 35.6% (Table 1).
-This suggests that our gender bonus gap is a result of the amount of bonus paid rather than more bonuses being given to men.
+At Northern Trust, although the number of men and women receiving a bonus is comparable (Exhibit 1), our median bonus gap is 25.0% and our mean bonus gap is 37.9% (Table 1).
+This suggests that our gender bonus gap is a result of the amount of bonus paid rather bonuses being awarded to a significantly higher proportion of men.